cocode/TrekBASIC/README.txt

     TODO Fix the lexer to allow all two character operators, and to require no changes if more are added.
-    TODO Replace namedtuple for ste with dataclass (maybe) TODO Use enum for symbol types ("str" and whatever)
+    TODO Replace namedtuple for ste with dataclass (maybe) TODO Use enum for symbol types ("str" and whatever) TODO need to make sure we suport get_symbol_count() for nested scopes.
+But see next item, so maybe not TODO Should use nested scopes for internal functions.
+They should be in an inner scope.